NFeingold/Virtual-Kubelet-Demonstration/Guide/5 -Bugs/README.md

 # Common Issues and Solutions

-Virtual Kubelet is **still in development** and is **not yet ready for full scale production.** There are a myriad of things that consistently break, and not all necesary features have been published.
+Virtual Kubelet is **still in development** and is **not yet ready for full scale production.** There are a myriad of things that consistently break, and not all necesary features have been published. *(As of 8/22/2018)*

 That being said, I still recomend that we work towards understanding and developing for the virtual kubelet because updates to the [Virtual Kubelet github](https://github.com/virtual-kubelet/virtual-kubelet) are being put out almost daily.
 While the [IoT Edge Connector github](https://github.com/azure/iot-edge-virtual-kubelet-provider) is less frequently updated, nearly every update to the Virtual Kubelet project is a step towards improving the IoT Edge Connector as well.